Category: South Chinese Folk Art Paintings & Batiks

 This style of folk art was born in the 1950's just after the Revolution (when Chairman Mao took power).
 The art developed independently in Huxian (Hu County) in the Shaanxi Province for many years (the same Province where you will find the Terracotta Soldiers).

-Things changed a little when the good and bad of the Cultural Revolution came to pass in China.
+Things changed drastically when the Cultural Revolution came to pass in China.
 Within a few years, art was only acceptable if it portrayed some form of socialist propaganda, or showed some form of working together in pursuit of Mao's Communist ideals.
 This propaganda art seldom provided any pay for the artist who were instead forced into working hard in the fields as peasants on communal farms to survive.

 As the last of the Cultural Revolution sputtered to a stop with the death of Chairman Mao in 1976, freedom began to slowly ring again when Deng Xiao-Ping took power.
 Deng Xiao-Ping brought China out of the dark ages, and away from "Maoism" and Communism (one of the greatest leaders in Chinese history in my humble opinion).
 By the 1980's, freedom to once again practice 3000 years of artistic tradition emerged.
 Chinese folk art was finally allowed to be what it was meant to be, a way to freely express various scenes of daily life and snapshots of Chinese village culture.